-HPAM 7010 Introduction to Health Policy and Management

-HPRB 7010 Social and Behavioral Foundations
+HPAM 7010 Fundamentals of Health Policy and Management HPRB 7010 Fundamentals of Health Promotion and Behavior

 Disaster Management Core Requirements: 12 hours

 DMAN 7100 Introduction to Disaster Management (Disaster Management I)

 Provide an in-depth overview of the principles of disaster management.
 This will include the history of disaster management, examination of the four phases of disaster management, introduction to Federal emergency management functions, and learning basic disaster terminology.